Proofreading

 Proofreading – Need proofreading services?
 We will check your writing for formatting, accuracy, word choice, style, and usage.
 Simple, safe.

-Gauntlet My students and I often discus articles related to their industries or general business topics.
+What is a gauntlet?
+My students and I often discus articles related to their industries or general business topics.
 Often, interesting or unusual vocabulary pops up and this is one of those.
 It’s an expression many native speakers use, though not every day.
-Gauntlet A gauntlet is a big glove with a long, loose wrist.
-These days, if …
+Gauntlet A gauntlet is a big glove with a long, loose wrist. …

 Native American Words in English English is a mishmash of words from all over the world with plenty of regional variations.
 American English is, of course, no different and you’ll find an endless array of Native American words peppered throughout people’s speech in everything from place names to indigenous foods and animals.
 Sadly, many of …